 Comcast’s Internet Essentials program has helped 1.3 million+ low-income Illinoisans connect to the Internet at home since 2011

-October 13, 2021 – Comcast today continued its Illinois Digital Equity Tour, a week-long tour across Illinois to promote digital equity, with a stop at the Boys & Girls Clubs of Rockford’s (BGCR) Fairgrounds Unit.
+October 14, 2021 – Comcast today continued its Illinois Digital Equity Tour, a week-long tour across Illinois to promote digital equity, with a stop at the Boys & Girls Clubs of Central Illinois (BGCCI) in Springfield.
 The timing of the tour is in line with the 10th anniversary of Internet Essentials, Comcast’s low-cost broadband adoption program for low-income households with grammar, high school and college students; seniors; veterans; people with disabilities; and public housing residents enrolled in public assistance programs, ranging from the Supplemental Nutrition Assistance Program (SNAP) and the National School Lunch Program (NSLP) to the federal Supplemental Security Income (SSI).
 Since its launch in 2011, Internet Essentials has connected more than 10 million Americans to the Internet at home – more than 1.3 million in Illinois alone.

 Over the course of the tour, Comcast will have delivered a total of 500 laptops and $50,000 in funds to community-based organizations (CBO) in five Central and Northern Illinois locations to support digital skills training and other activities designed to close the digital divide.
-The tour began Thursday, October 7, and ends tomorrow, Thursday, October 14, and includes stops at CBOs in Chicago’s south suburbs, Champaign, Decatur and Springfield, in addition to Rockford.
-In Rockford today, Comcast announced the donation of 100 laptops and $10,000 to support the BGCR’s STEM programs for club members.
+The tour began Thursday, October 7, with stops in Chicago’s south suburbs and then Rockford, then stops at two Central Illinois locations, the Developmental Services Center in Champaign and the Decatur Family YMCA in Decatur, earlier this week, and finally today’s stop in Springfield.

-“We have the resources in place in Rockford and elsewhere to end the digital divide – to connect low-income kids, families, seniors, veterans and people with disabilities to the power of the Internet – right here, right now, and we don’t even have to put a shovel in the ground,” Joan Sage, Comcast’s Community Relations Manager in Rockford, said during remarks at the club today.
+“We have the resources in place in Central Illinois and elsewhere to end the digital divide – to connect low-income kids, families, seniors, veterans and people with disabilities to the power of the Internet – right here, right now, and we don’t even have to put a shovel in the ground,” Jourdan Sorrell, Comcast’s Sr. Manager of External Affairs, said during his remarks in Springfield today.

-According to Sage, those resources include a combination of:
+According to Sorrell, those resources include a combination of:

-- Programs like Internet Essentials that can connect low-income households;
+- Programs like Internet Essentials that can connect low-income households to the Internet;

-- Comcast’s network, which reaches almost the entire city and provides the same services everywhere – regardless of zip code.
-Comcast has 1,450 miles of network in Rockford, including hundreds of miles of fiber, and 30,000 WiFi hotspots in and around town.
-Comcast’s network allows the company to provide Internet Essentials to households across Rockford and help make sure no one is left behind; and
+- Comcast’s network, which reaches almost the entire city of Springfield and provides the same services in every neighborhood – regardless of zip code.
+Comcast has 1,000 miles of fiber and other network infrastructure in Springfield, including more than 28,000 WiFi hotspots in and around the city.
+Comcast’s network allows the company to provide Internet Essentials to households across the city and the region and help make sure no one is left behind; and

 - The federal government’s Emergency Broadband Benefit program, which provides eligible households a discount of up to $50 a month towards broadband service, and up to $75 a month for households on qualifying tribal lands.